 3. How much you put down

-When lenders get riskier loans, the compensate with higher rates.
+When lenders get riskier loans, they compensate with higher rates.
 Putting 20% or more down in your down payment allows you to forgo Private Mortgage Insurance and further improves the terms of your loan.
-Purchasing a home with a higher down payment can also help decrease the effects of a negative credit score to your application.
+Purchasing a home with a higher down payment can also help decrease the effects of a negative credit score on your application.